 CONNECT is involved in several large-scale and highly strategic initiatives which allow us to expand our vison for future communications networks.

-ENABLE’s goal is to address the challenges that currently limit the potential benefits of IoT for communities by enabling smarter buildings, more efficient transportation/mobility, better handling of environmental issues, better decision support, and enhanced cyber and infrastructure security and data privacy.
+Led by Prof. Siobhán Clarke at Trinity College Dublin, ENABLE addresses the challenges currently limiting the potential benefits of IoT for communities.
+It seeks to enabling smarter buildings, more efficient transportation/mobility, better handling of environmental issues, better decision support, and enhanced cyber and infrastructure security and data privacy.